Skip to content

 Supported municipalities

-Adding a new municipality requires a tenants.json entry and a Keycloak user group — see Adding a Municipality.
+Adding a new tenant requires a tenants.json entry and a Keycloak user — see Adding a Municipality.

 Dynamic theming